f4iteightiz/ellipse_iso_perimeter/README.md

 b) ellipse isoperimeter curve representation
 c) calculus and analysis (error calculation) of curves which define isoperimetercurves of ellipse

-These functions together creates a vavarium of functions which are compatible with others regarding memory (register) sharing; and compatible with other FOCAL functions of modules MATH (SOLVE, SOL).
+These functions together creates a vivarium of functions which are compatible with others regarding memory (register) sharing; and compatible with other FOCAL functions of modules ADVANTAGE (SOLVE) or MATH (SOL).

-It request the MATH or Advantage modules (MATH for SOLVE/SOL or Advantage for SOLVE) for BPEREL and SCPEREL.

-SCPEREL use printing functionality of HP-IL: it can be modified easily for having the points only being printed into the HP41 screen.
+Some programs use the printing functionality of HP-IL: it can be modified easily for having the data only being printed into the HP41 screen.

 However, the recommended setup is an HP41 connected to pyILPER on a PC via a PILBOX (in this case, the printing will be done on a window in the PC and the results can be easily transfered to complementary analysis at DESMOS.COM for example via a copy/paste of a PC editor).

 Way for using the programms: read the TXT files and put them direct into the HP41 or